xaonfc/qnx-vm-builder/README.md

 make clean
 ```

-To remove build artifacts and the `.config` file:
+To remove build artifacts and the `.config` file, and the `kbuild-standalone` directory:

 ```bash
 make distclean